 - Click on "birth" as a life event.

 If the ancestor was born before government certificates were issued, you may be able to find a baptism registry in a church.
-These registries will list the parents' names, the birth date and the date of baptism.
+These registries will list the parents' names, the birth date, and the date of baptism.
 They may also list godparents, which may be a valuable clue for possible family members of the mother or father of the baby.

-You can contact the church where you believe the baptism took place, and ask for a search of their records.
+You can contact the church where you believe the baptism took place and ask for a search of their records.
 Published copies of church records may also be available through your local library or a genealogy library.
 There are a few church registries online, such as The Records of the Reformed Dutch Church of Albany, New York, 1683-1809.

 Although you'll have to pay to order a copy of a birth record from most states, you can often access these records free of charge if you go in person to search.
-The National Archives and Records Administration maintains a list of all the state archives with contact information for each one.
+The National Archives and Records Administration (NARA) maintains a list of all the state archives with contact information for each one.

 Here's how you can use them to further your research:

 - Contact the appropriate person via email or phone to make an appointment.
+You can find out who to contact by visiting your state's NARA site.

 - Compile as much information as possible about your ancestor before going to the state archives.
 This will make your search easier and help you make the most of your time there.